-About: Dr. Pjesivac teaches courses in digital and broadcast news reporting.
-She studies international and cross-cultural communication, as well as the effects of data visualizations on perceptions of news media trust and credibility, information recall, and attitudes.
+About: Dr. Pjesivac teaches undergraduate and graduate courses in digital storytelling, public opinion, and international communication.
+She studies international and cross-cultural communication, media trust and credibility, and effects of digital news content.

 Research Interests and Activities

-Abstract: This study employed international news flow theory to test the impact of the determinants of foreign news flow on the comprehensiveness of textual and multimedia coverage of the Syrian refugee crisis in the form of a live blog.
-A content analysis of live blogs (N=195) published in Serbia, Croatia, Bosnia and Herzegovina, the United […]Read More
+Abstract: This study employed international news flow theory to test the impact of the determinants of foreign news flow on the comprehensiveness of textual and multimedia coverage of Syrian refugee crisis in the form of a live blog.
+The live blog is an online news format that allows journalists to inform their audiences about running, […]Read More

 Awards and Fellowships